 Janice Trinh says

-I love journaling – but I need to do more of it.
+I love journaling – but I need to do more journal writing in my everyday life.
 I suppose my blogging is a type of journaling.
 But I have so many notebooks that I often start but never get going!
 I love pretty notebooks and journals. haha!
-I’m trying to get my eldest daughter into journaling too.
+I’m trying to get my eldest daughter into journaling too for personal development.
 Unfortunately, I think she’s inherited the “notebook hoarding gene” from me! 😉

 Tracie says